 - Solubility ranges from 300 g/liter at 25°C and 110 g/liter at 5°

-Other types of fertilizers that contain potassium are available, mainly compound fertilizers that are composed of the above straight fertilizers.
+There are additional types of fertilizers that supply potassium for plants are available, mainly compound fertilizers that are composed of the above straight fertilizers.
 Those fertilizers contain three plant nutrients or more, mostly nitrogen, potassium and phosphorus..